Bourj Hammoud: Early history

 During its founding and early settlement, Bourj Hammoud was also the focus of a rivalry between two Armenian political parties, the Armenian Revolutionary Federation and the Social Democrat Hunchakian Party, who struggled to control the newly established shanty-town.
 This led to various altercations and assassinations that gripped the Armenian community of Lebanon.
-This was climaxed during the Lebanon crisis of 1958, around the time where the two parties and their supporters became polarized due to a religious dispute over which catholicos would be the leader of the Armenian Apostolic Church.
+This climaxed during the Lebanon crisis of 1958, around the time when the two parties and their supporters became polarized due to a religious dispute over which catholicos would be the leader of the Armenian Apostolic Church.
 However, in the midst of increasing sectarian strife in the late 1960s and early 1970s, Lebanon's Armenian community began to close ranks, and in 1972, the Hunchakian Party ran a joint ticket with the Dashnaks.

 Civil war

 The Lebanese Civil War threatened the existence of Beirut's Armenian community.
 Armenians felt the need to stick close to each other during those turbulent times, thus, they assembled in Bourj Hammoud.
 Armenian presence was already evident in Bourj Hammoud by its multiple Armenian community centers and churches.

 During the Lebanese Civil War, many young Armenians took arms to defend it from the opposing forces.
-However, the Armenian Revolutionary Federation, the Armenian political party representing most Armenians in the diaspora, tried its best to remain neutral.
-Because of the Armenian policy of neutrality, Maronite militia groups kept the inhabitants of Bourj Hammoud under strong pressure, even attacking the quarter of Bourj Hammoud.
+However, the Armenian Revolutionary Federation, the Armenian political party representing the majority of Armenians in the diaspora, tried its best to remain neutral.
+Because of the Armenian policy of neutrality, Maronite militia groups kept the inhabitants of Bourj Hammoud under strong pressure, even attacking the quarter of Bourj Hammoud, but failed to take over it as the Armenian Revolutionary Federation along other Armenian political parties took arms and defended the city.

-2006 Israel-Lebanon conflict
+2006 Israel–Lebanon conflict

-During the 2006 Israel-Lebanon conflict, refugees were welcomed into Bourj Hammoud's churches, schools and other complexes where they were fed and given shelters.
+During the 2006 Israel–Lebanon conflict, refugees were welcomed into Bourj Hammoud's churches, schools and other complexes where they were fed and given shelters.
 After the conflict, Turkey proposed to send some of its troops to Lebanon as a part of UNIFIL.
 Most Armenians strongly opposed Turkish involvement.
 They held demonstrations against the Turkish force in Bourj Hammoud.

+2020 Beirut Port Explosion

+Bourj Hammoud, located near the port, felt the catastrophic effects of the Beirut blast on August 4th, further exacerbating the city's already dire economic and financial crisis.

 Geography

 Bourj Hammoud is located just off of the highway and surrounded by the communities of Dora, Karantina, Sin el Fil and Achrafieh.

 Most residential buildings and houses in Bourj Hammoud were built from the 1930s to the 1970s.
 They are usually from two to four stories high.
 The housing structure looks Balkan, with wooden balconies hanging over the mostly narrow streets of the suburb.
 Most commercial activity is done at street level.
-The city is dynamic and industrious although it faces some environmental issues due to its location at the edge of Beirut.
+The city is dynamic and industrious, although it faces some environmental issues due to its location at the edge of Beirut.
 It is crisscrossed by motorways and turns its back to the sea, from which it has reclaimed a few hectares of land.
-Bourj Hammoud has a large number of churches, schools, cultural centers and institutions located in its vicinity.
+Bourj Hammoud has numerous churches, schools, cultural centers and institutions located in its vicinity.